traefik/mesh/docs/content/migration/helm-chart.md

 ## v2.1 to v3.0

+### Traefik Mesh renaming

+All existing resources have been renamed and prefixed by `traefik-mesh`.
+For example, the `maesh-controller`resource has been renamed to `traefik-mesh-controller`.

+### Mesh Property Name

+Inside the Traefik Mesh helm chart, the `mesh` property has been renamed to `proxy`.

 ### Image version

-Since version `v1.4`, Traefik Mesh uses plain [Traefik](https://github.com/traefik/traefik/) Docker image for mesh proxies.
+Since version `v1.4`, Traefik Mesh uses plain [Traefik](https://github.com/traefik/traefik/) Docker image for proxies.
-Therefore, to change the image version used for the controller, or the mesh proxies you should use the `controller.image` and `proxy.image` options.
+Therefore, to change the image version used for the controller, or the proxies you should use the `controller.image` and `proxy.image` options.

 ### Default Mode